bcgsc/mirna/README.md

 my $MAX_X0 = 3;   #most alignments a read can have before it's ignored
 ```

+-       The number of alignment mappings allowed (XA)
 -	The number of mismatches (NM tag) must be zero
 -	The number of primary alignments (X0 tag) must be 3 or fewer